ElasticScattering/ElasticScattering/README.md

 ## Reproduction

 Once setup, you can run any simulations you would like.
-To create the figures shown in the paper, we used settings and code which are documented in the ```research``` folder.
-See the readme in that folder for more information.
+To create the figures shown in the paper, we used settings and code which are documented in the ```reproduce_graphs``` folder.
+This folder also contains the code used to generate the graphs in the main text.